spindlelabs/otto/README.md

 Getting started: deploying `helloworld`
 ---------------------------------------

-`helloworld` is a simple application deployable with Otto. `helloworld` is a Java application that reads configuration, logs several messages, and then exits after 30 seconds (simulating an application crash.)
+`helloworld` is a simple Java application that reads its configuration, logs several messages, and then exits after 30 seconds (simulating an application crash.)
+We'll demonstrate deploying `helloworld` from a build server using Otto.

 To deploy the application, Otto will:

 1. Create an unprivileged user, `helloworld` (`examples/helloworld/modules/helloworld/manifests/init.pp`)
-2. Install the Java 7 runtime, `openjdk-7-jre` (`examples/helloworld/modules/java/manifests/init.pp`)
+2. Install the Java 7 runtime package, `openjdk-7-jre` (`examples/helloworld/modules/java/manifests/init.pp`)
 2. Create the `/opt/otto` hierarchy (`modules/otto/manifests/init.pp`)
 3. Install [daemontools](http://cr.yp.to/daemontools.html), a collection of tools for managing services
 4. Ensure that the daemontools [service scanner](http://cr.yp.to/daemontools/svscan.html) is running